Information Inequalities for Five Random Variables: The Minimal Set of Inequalities

 Clearly, points in $\Delta$ have non-negative $x$ and $y$ coordinates, while the $z$ coordinate can take both positive and negative values.
-Since $\clGa5$ is a convex closed cone, $\Delta$ is both closed and convex.
+Since $\clGa5$ is a closed convex cone, $\Delta$ is closed and convex.
 We concentrate on the part above the $xy$ plane:

+Shannon inequalities provide no restriction whatsoever on $\Delta^+$ as any non-negative coordinate triplet can be realized by some polymatroid.
+To show this, define $\r_I$ for any subset $I$ of the ground set $abcdz$ as